Museums and Heritage Centres

 The museum celebrated its 30th birthday in 2019.
 To celebrate, a new exhibition on Ashford's Victorian police force.
 This includes a real life prison cell – the perfect size for misbehaving children!

 - Ashford Borough Museum, Ashford town centre TN23 1QG

 - Ashford Borough Museum website

-Situated in the rural village of Brook in superb period buildings, the collection consists of a large range of items relating to the agricultural history of Kent.
+The Agricultural Museum is located in the village of Brook.
+Housed in period buildings, you can find a collection of items linked to the agricultural history of Kent.

 - Agricultural Museum, Brook TN25 5PF